+1.Combined incidence of all-cause mortality or non-fatal stroke at 72 hours post-TAVI or hospital discharge (if sooner).
+Stroke will be assessed as defined in section 7.1.2.

+2. Combined incidence of all-cause mortality, non-fatal stroke or transient ischaemic attack at 72 hours post-TAVI or hospital discharge (if sooner).

+3. Incidence of all-cause mortality: at 72 hours post-TAVI or hospital discharge (if sooner)

+4. Win ratio for all-cause mortality, disabling stroke and non-disabling stroke at 72 hours post-TAVI, or hospital discharge (if sooner)

+5.Incidence of all-cause mortality: at 12 months post-TAVI.

+6. Incidence of all-cause mortality: up to the end of the trial.
+This will use trial data up to 12 months, and centrally held NHS data from 12 months to the end of the trial

-- 1. Combined incidence of all-cause mortality or non-fatal stroke: Stroke will be assessed as defined in section 7.1.2. - 2.
-Incidence of all-cause mortality: Non-fatal stroke is associated with increased mortality.
-We will therefore include an analysis of mortality at 72 hours and at 12 months. - 3.
-Incidence of stroke as defined by centrally held NHS data (described in section 14.7): Identified between 72 hours post-TAVI or hospital discharge (if sooner) and 30-days post-TAVI. - 4.
-Incidence of stroke as defined by centrally held NHS data (described in section 14.7): Identified between 30-days post-TAVI and the end of the study. - 5.
-Stroke Severity: Assessed using the National Institutes of Health Stroke Scale (NIHSS) in participants who had a stroke at 72-hours post-TAVI or hospital discharge (if sooner).
+7. Incidence of stroke as defined by centrally held NHS data (described in section 14.7): Identified between 72 hours post-TAVI or hospital discharge (if sooner) and 30-days post-TAVI.

+8. Incidence of stroke as defined by centrally held NHS data (described in section 14.7): Identified between 30-days post-TAVI and the end of the trial.

+9. Stroke Severity: In participants who had a stroke within 72-hours post-TAVI or hospital discharge (if sooner) will be assessed using the National Institutes of Health Stroke Scale (NIHSS).
 This measure has been adopted as a secondary outcome to explore the association between use of the CEP and prevention of large cerebral vessel occlusion (LVO).
-Two NIHSS thresholds will be used to define stroke severity; NIHSS of 6 or greater, and 10 or greater.
-Both are derived from inclusion criteria to thrombectomy trials, DEFUSE-3 and DAWN, respectively.
-An NIHSS of 6 has a sensitivity of 0.87 and specificity of 0.52 for LVO in patients with ischaemic stroke and an NIHSS of 10 has a sensitivity of 0.73 and specificity of 0.74. - 6.
-Cognitive Outcome: The standardised Montreal Cognitive Assessment (MoCA) detects mild cognitive impairment (MCI).
+Strokes with an NIHSS score of 10 or greater will be defined as severe.

+10. Disability Outcome: Stroke recovery and/or ongoing disability in participants who had a stroke within 72-hours post-TAVI or hospital discharge (if sooner) will be assessed with the smRSq at discharge and between 6-8 weeks post-TAVI and at 12-months post-TAVI.

+11. Cognitive Outcome: The standardised Montreal Cognitive Assessment (MoCA) detects mild cognitive impairment (MCI).
 It will be collected pre-procedure to establish the baseline measure.
 The telephone MoCA (without the items requiring the use of a pencil and paper or visual stimulus) is a valid and sensitive means of testing cognition following stroke and TIA.
 However, it is unable to measure visuoexecutive items; and, the performance of some domains (repetition, verbal fluency, and abstraction) performs less well over the telephone than with a face-to-face administration.
 However, it offers the opportunity to maximise the capture of this outcome assessment should face-to-face assessment prove not to be practical.
+Cognitive outcomes will be assessed up to 12 months post-TAVI.

+The MoCA was collected from the start of recruitment in October 2020 and was discontinued from Version 5.0 of the protocol.
+The analysis for this outcome will be undertaken using all MoCA data collected until the implementation of Protocol Version 5.0.

-Cognitive outcomes will be assessed up to 12 months post-TAVI. - 7.
-Disability Outcome: In order to track stroke recovery and/or ongoing disability we will administer the smRSq at discharge and between 6-8 weeks post-TAVI and at 12-months post-TAVI in participants who had a stroke within 72-hours post-TAVI or hospital discharge (if sooner). - 8.
-Incidence of access site vascular complications: Vascular complications will be recorded according to standard criteria defined by the Valve Academic Research Consortium (VARC-2).
-Please go to http://onlinejacc.org/content/60/15/1438 for full details or see Appendix C. - 9.
-Cost-effectiveness analysis: Data on quality of life and resource utilisation will be collected for a formal cost-effectiveness analysis.
+12. Incidence of vascular access site related complications: Vascular complications will be recorded according to standard criteria defined by the Valve Academic Research Consortium (VARC-2) at 72-hours post-TAVI or hospital discharge (if sooner) and between 6-8 weeks post-TAVI.
+Please go to http://onlinejacc.org/content/60/15/1438 for full details or see Appendix C43.

+13. Cost-effectiveness analysis: Data on quality of life and resource utilisation will be collected for a formal cost-effectiveness analysis.
 The validated EQ-5D-5L questionnaire will be used to assess quality of life.